Hofu Tenmangu Shrine 防府天満宮

 A shrine dedicated to the god of learning

-The oldest of three large Tenjin shrines in Japan, Hofu Tenmangu Shrine draws people facing tests and hoping to achieve academic success, since its resident god is all about learning.
+The oldest of three large Tenjin shrines in Japan, Hofu Tenmangu Shrine draws people facing tests and hoping to achieve academic success since its resident god is all about learning.

-Easily accessible by train.
+The shrine is easily accessible by train.

 From Shin-Yamaguchi Station, take the Sanyo Line to Hofu Station.
 Hofu Tenmangu Shrine is a 15-minute walk or five-minute bus ride from there.

 There are plenty of seasonal events at Hofu Tenmangu Shrine.
 The plum blossom is the symbol of the god Tenjin, and you can see 1,100 plum trees in full bloom here from mid-February to early March.